vickmuir/vpc-on-classic-block-storage/block_storage_is_getting_started.md

       <td>Access the Block Storage for VPC Order Form from the <a href="https://{DomainName}/catalog">IBM Cloud catalog</a>.
 Use your IBMid and password</a>.</td>
     </tr>
     <tr>
       <td>6.
-(Optional) Verify access to the IBM Cloud VPC - Important for creating block storage volumes within a VPC</td>
+(Optional) Verify access to the {{site.data.keyword.vpc_short}} - Important for creating block storage volumes within a VPC</td>
-      <td>To create a block storage volume as part of a VSI provisioning, you must first <a href="/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-using-the-ibm-cloud-console">create an IBM Cloud VPC</a>.
+      <td>To create a block storage volume as part of a VSI provisioning, you must first <a href="/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-using-the-ibm-cloud-console">create an {{site.data.keyword.vpc_short}}</a>.
 Skip this step if you want to create a standalone volume outside the VPC.
-You can later request access to IBM Cloud VPC to access a VSI and attach a block storage volume that you independently created.
+You can later request access to {{site.data.keyword.vpc_short}} to access a VSI and attach a block storage volume that you independently created.
 For more information about the IBM Cloud Virtual Private Cloud, see the <a href="/docs/vpc-on-classic?topic=vpc-on-classic-getting-started">getting started tutorial</a>.</td>
     </tr>
       <td>7.
 Create your block storage!</td>
-      <td>Create block storage volumes by using the <a href="/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage">UI</a>, <a href="/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage-cli">CLI</a>, or <a href="https://cloud.ibm.com/apidocs/vpc-on-classic">API.</a> For more information about using the IBM Cloud Developer tools to install the IBM Cloud CLI, see <a href="/docs/cli?topic=cloud-cli-ibmcloud-cli#overview">Getting started with IBM Cloud Developer tools</a>.</td>
+      <td>Create block storage volumes by using the <a href="/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage">UI</a>, <a href="/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage-cli">CLI</a>, or <a href="https://{DomainName}/apidocs/vpc-on-classic#create-a-volume">API.</a> For more information about using the IBM Cloud Developer tools to install the IBM Cloud CLI, see <a href="/docs/cli?topic=cloud-cli-ibmcloud-cli#overview">Getting started with IBM Cloud Developer tools</a>.</td>
     </tr>
   </tbody>
 </table>

 ## What happens next
+{: #next-step-block-storage-getting-started}

 After you create block storage, explore more options: